marks/Advanced-Leaflet-Filtering/README.md

   *[Active Layers](https://github.com/vogdb/Leaflet.ActiveLayers) <br>

   <br><br>
-  Also, I am working on interactive GUI right now that should help ease the process even more.
+  Also, I am working on interactive GUI right now that should help ease the process even more.<br><br>

+  __Funded By: The Daily Evergreen at Washington State University__